Set up 2-Step Verification

 To better protect your organization’s information, Google will soon require all administrator accounts to have 2SV enabled.
 Enforcement is now being implemented for some organizations with an Enterprise edition.
 In 2024, enforcement will gradually extend to all organizations with an Enterprise edition.
 You should enable 2SV for the admin accounts in your organization before Google enforces it.
 Be aware that:

-- During the notification period, when an admin signs in to their account, they’re reminded to enable 2SV by the mandatory date.
-If they fail to do so after 7 days, they will continue to see a reminder in the Admin console until they enable it.
+• During the notification period, when an admin signs in to their account, they’re reminded to enable 2SV by the mandatory date.

-- Admins with Google Workspace editions where the 2SV enforcement policy is in place are unable to avoid it.
+• Admins with Google Workspace editions where the Google-set 2SV enforcement policy is in place are unable to avoid it.
 If an admin is unable to enable 2SV, removing the user's admin rights is the only way to avoid being subject to enforcement rules.

-- Service Accounts are not required to have 2SV enabled, but the Admin account they are impersonating must be enrolled in 2SV.
+• Service accounts are not required to have 2SV enabled, but the admin account they’re impersonating must be enrolled in 2SV.

 What is 2SV?